runtimeerror55/runtimeerror55/README.md

 I specialize in transforming creative ideas into functional digital experiences. <b>I succesfully launched two products(web apps) that are innovative, usable, helpful to humanity and recieved extremely positive reviews from the users</b>.

 <h3><a href="https://mtris.in/">M-Tris</a></h3>
-<p> A modern web-based remake of the classic falling blocks game.
-  Designed and developed using React, CSS Modules, and Howler.js, M-Tris features multiple challenge levels, diverse in-game controls, and responsive design.
+<p>Designed and developed a complete web-based Modern falling blocks game.
+A remake from scratch of one of the best games in the world.
-  It achieved 450 visitors in its first 25 days and was ranked in the top 3 on Peerlist's Project of the Week.Key features of M-Tris include:</p>
+It achieved 450 visitors in its first 25 days and was ranked in the top 3 on Peerlist's Project of the Week.
+Key features of M-Tris include:</p>
   <ul>
   <li>Multiple challenges and difficulty levels.</li>
   <li>Multiple In game controls(gamepad, keyboard, on screen controls).</li>